-The earliest account of this river is to be found in the narratives of the Coronado Expedition of 1540-1541, in which the river was given the name “St. Peter’s and St. Paul’s River.”
+The earliest account of this river is found in the narratives of the Coronado Expedition of 1540-1541, in which the river was named “St. Peter’s and St. Paul’s River.”
 Father Jacques Marquette names it on his map of 1673.
-The Mexicans named it “Rio Napete,” but the river acquired the name “Akansa” from the early French voyagers on account of a tribe of the Dakota or Osage Indians which lived near its mouth.
+The Mexicans named it “Rio Napete,” but the river acquired the name “Akansa” from the early French voyagers because of a tribe of the Dakota or Osage Indians that lived near its mouth.

-In the past, numerous bands of Native Americans lived and traveled along the Arkansas River long before it was ever discovered by Europeans.
-In 1819 the Adams-Onís Treaty established the Arkansas River as part of the frontier between the United States and Spanish Mexico, which it remained until the annexation of Texas and Mexican-American War in 1846.
+In the past, numerous bands of Native Americans lived and traveled along the Arkansas River long before Europeans ever discovered it.
+In 1819, the Adams-Onís Treaty established the Arkansas River as part of the frontier between the United States and Spanish Mexico, which remained until the annexation of Texas and the Mexican-American War in 1846.
 Later, the Santa Fe Trail followed the Arkansas River through much of Kansas.

-In the 19th century, the river was rarely navigable above Fort Smith, Arkansas, though in times of flood the channel was open to boats of light draft to a point much higher up.
-In 1854 a writer in the New York Tribune, in describing the territories of Kansas and Nebraska, gave Fort Mann (near Dodge City) as the “head of navigation” on the stream.
+In the 19th century, the river was rarely navigable above Fort Smith, Arkansas, though the channel was open to boats to a point much higher up in times of flood.
+In 1854, in describing the territories of Kansas and Nebraska, a writer in the New York Tribune gave Fort Mann (near Dodge City) the title of “head of navigation” on the stream.

 Over the years, the water flow in the Arkansas River has gradually diminished as farmers in eastern Colorado and western Kansas have diverted the flow for irrigation purposes.

-In addition to whitewater rafting in Colorado, and recreational use in Oklahoma, the river also provides for exceptional trout fishing in several areas.
+In addition to whitewater rafting in Colorado and recreational use in Oklahoma, the river also provides exceptional trout fishing in several areas.

-Tributaries include the Canadian River and the Cimarron River (both flowing from northeastern New Mexico) and the Salt Fork Arkansas River.
+Tributaries include the Canadian River, the Cimarron River (both from northeastern New Mexico), and the Salt Fork Arkansas River.